acadonis/Project-1-Space-Invaders/README.md

 Additional suggested features included responsive design, increasing difficulty levels and a persistent leaderboard.

+### Timeframe

+7 days

 ### Overview & concept of the project

 From the outset I wanted to ensure that the aliens presented a legitimate threat to the player, forcing them to constantly balance the risks of attack and defense.
 As such I wanted the code to allow for a fast paced game, with both the turret firing and aliens' bombs moving at speed and requiring good reactions on the part of the player.

 ### Technologies used

-HTML5, CSS 3, ES6, SASS, Git, Github
+JavaScript ES6, HTML5, CSS3, SASS, Git, Github

 ### Approach taken